marieparet/groupomania/README.md

-# Create a corporate social network
+# Creation of a corporate social network

 ## Getting started